FEEDER THROUGH WALL

 It is often thought that passing an open line through a wall is difficult.
 You can see a simple solution here.

+First pre-drill the outside diagonally upwards in a joint («fig) with, for example, an 8 mm drill of sufficient length.
+This method prevents rainwater or condensation from entering.
+Then use a drill of the desired (16mm) diameter.
 Remove the 16 mm drill regularly to allow the cuttings to drain, otherwise you run the risk of the drill jamming and almost impossible to get out.
 An expert recently advised not to pre-drill and not to use an impact drill, but to make the hole directly with a good quality 16mm drill bit.
 When the 8 mm drill has made the hole, there will probably be a piece of plaster on the floor on the inside.
 To prevent this with the larger drill, first drill a larger hole on the inside with it.

 If you move house, the outside hole can be closed well with joint cement and inside, for example, can be finshed off with plaster.